 SAP Appeal Criterion

 The SAP appeal process will require you:

-- Submit a statement that explains the circumstance or reason you failed to meet SAP requirements.
+- A statement that explains the circumstance or reason you failed to meet SAP requirements.

-- Submit a statement that explains what has changed in your situation that will now enable you to meet SAP requirements.
+- A statement that explains what has changed in your situation that will now enable you to meet SAP requirements.

-- Provide documentation that supports your written statement(s).
-A statement of support such as a letter from an academic advisor, must be signed by the person providing the support and must be printed on company letterhead.
+- Documentation that supports your written statement(s).
+The documentation can be uploaded or you can indicate an alternative delivery method on the SAP Appeal Form.
+A statement of support such as a letter from an academic advisor must be signed by the person providing the support and must be printed on company letterhead.

 - If you had a non-mitigating circumstances (e.g., return to school after extended leave, Fresh Start, change of major, etc.), you are required to document what has changed in your situation that will now enable you to meet SAP requirements.
 Examples of acceptable documentation include: a statement of support from an academic advisor, faculty member, or tutor; academic transcripts from a transfer college; etc.

 - In addition, if you failed to meet the Maximum Timeframe SAP requirement (150% Rule), you are required to meet with your academic advisor to complete the SAP Appeal Maximum Timeframe Form.

 - If you successfully appeal, you will be placed on Financial aid Probation for one term and must agree to an academic progress plan by the term's academic progress plan deadline in order to receive federal student aid for that one term.
 If you do not agree to an academic plan by the applicable deadline date, your Financial Aid Probation SAP status will be revoked and you will be reassigned to a Financial Aid Unsatisfactory SAP status.

 SAP Appeal Deadlines